My ceramic career spanning forty years, has involved dividing my time between my own art practice, teaching and

-I first taught at Wrexham College of Art between 1982 and 1990, and since then have taught ceramics at the University of Central Lancashire, in Preston, UK.
+I first taught at Wrexham College of Art between 1982 and 1990, before moving to teach ceramics at the University of Central Lancashire, in Preston, UK.

-In my current position as Professor of Contemporary Ceramics, after nearly 38 years teaching.
+In September 2020 I retired from my position as Professor of Contemporary Ceramics, after nearly 38 years teaching.
 On retiring, I was awarded the title of Emeritus Professor of Contemporary Ceramics.
-During my time at UCLan, I ran the MA Ceramics programme, and Head of the Silicate Research Unit.
-Investigation developed through both my art practice and more formal research has led to the formation of a University spin-out company - ALUSID.
+During my time at UCLan, I ran the MA Ceramics programme, and was Head of the Silicate Research Unit.
+Investigation developed through both my art practice and more formal research led to the formation of a University spin-out company - ALUSID.
 The research that led to the formation of ALUSID was supported by over £250,000 of Research Council funding from the Arts & Humanities Research Council (AHRC).